dotnet/aspnetcore/README.md

 2. This is a captured snapshot of build numbers which worked for this application.
 This LKG will be captured once in a while.

 ### Note:
-1. By default the scripts will start the application at http://localhost:5001/.
-Modify the scripts to change the url.
+1. The scripts Helios.cmd, SelfHost.cmd and CustomHost.cmd will start the application on different ports.
+To change the port or URL modify the scripts or project.json (in case of selfhost alone).
 2. Use Visual studio only for editing & intellisense.
 Don't try to build or run the app from Visual studio.